maxmpz/powerampapi/poweramp_provider_example/readme.md

 Poweramp v3 (build 862+) supports externally provided tracks which are shown along other tracks in Poweramp Library categories, including Folders and Folders Hierarchy.

-This API enables scenarios like providing cloud-based tracks, streamed cached tracks, file system, or virtual track hierarchies into Poweramp Library.
+This API enables scenarios like providing cloud-based tracks, streamed/cached tracks, file system, http hosted tracks, or other virtual track hierarchies into Poweramp Library.
 Poweramp treats such tracks as usual tracks within Poweramp Library categories, they appear the same way the file system tracks appear
 (Poweramp just adds the provider app name label to such tracks).

-Please note that currently only file-backed tracks are supported - track file should be on the file system somewhere on the device, or in other words seekable file descriptor to a track file is required.
+Please note that file-backed tracks have the best support: if track file is on the file system somewhere on the device, or in other words has seekable file descriptor, then features like wave-seekbar, seeking in general, local tag reading are enabled.

-It's technically possible to add seekable http(s) streaming or/and other types of file descriptors - please open issue here on github if such request arises.
+It's also possible to have URLs to http/https - that can be almost any supported file format on http(s) or or hls stream.

+Please create github issue if other streaming formats are needed, or URL is not enought to access a track and custom headers and/or cookies are required as well.

 Your provider still can provide m3u8/pls playlists and those will be appropriately processed, providing http stream tracks in the Poweramp Streams category and in the Playlists.